All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does my state board regulate pharmacies in other states?

 Your state board can regulate out-of-state pharmacies that ship to your state through nonresident pharmacy permit requirements.
 If a pharmacy ships medication to your state without the required permit, your board can take enforcement action.
-However, the primary regulatory authority rests with the pharmacy's home state board.
+But the primary regulatory authority rests with the pharmacy's home state board.

 Start your weight loss Today